Royal Empire Records: Current status

 Royal Empire, LLC CEO Brad Johnson also serves as the labels' Chief Executive Officer, providing an array of conglomerate business schemes and career decisions along with overseeing day-to-day operations of the company.
 Executive Vice President Kathleen Case is responsible for all show bookings and public appearances of labels talent as well as serving as artist publicist & web designers.
 Executive Vice President Michael Rodriguez is the skill and craft behind production.
-From video shooting, editing and mastering his craftmanship goes unnoticed.
+From video shooting, editing and mastering his craftmanship goes unnoticed, along with A & R Keith "Doc" Houston, assisting with videography and scouting musical talent.
 These personnel are but a few of the powerhouse workers given credit to for the labels current success.

 Although the respect and drive of the label is considered an underground hype, Royal Empire Records strives to kick down as many doors as possible to capture and maintain the respect that any other independent or major label has to this day.
 Through sheer talent, will, and keen business acumen, Royal Empire Records will impact the future of Hip hop and R&B music.